 Waterproof Phone Case

 This never leaves my suitcase either because I never know when it might come in handy.
 The right case can really protect your phone from any water damage.
 How do you know it is the right case?
 Test it out!
 Place some tissue inside the case, close it up, fill up your sink and completely submerge the case in water for a couple of hours.
 You know you have a good case if the tissue is bone dry when you take it out of the water.
-HERE is a link to the case I have.
+HERE is the link.

 Toilet Paper and Wet Wipes